hundredrabbits/thebook/north_pacific_logbook.md

 ##### 1100
 Afer coffee, comes soba.
 Devine prepares soba for lunch with wasabi and soy meat.
 We cook them in so little water that they absorb it all.
 It results in soba covered in a gooey secretion that soba masters would shame us for, but we're okay with it, it tastes delicious and there is no waste.
 Soba masters don't have to worry about water, we have a good excuse.

-We've got 210 nm left.
+We've got 389 km (210 nm) left.
 We've awakened Calcifer so we could motor through a calm to get past 130°W, where the wind is scheduled to return.
 There is a mean system forming in the ocean a few days from now, and we don't want to be in it.
 We're done having storms chase us.
 It is nice today, with calm seas, a warm sun and clear skies.
 We're sitting outside, getting some Vitamin D while trying to picture the outline of Vancouver Island in the distance.
 At times at sea, we see cloud patterns on the horizon that look like land, like mountains.
 It is too easy to trick our brains into believing there's actual land there, it's easy to warp our sense of space.
 We haven't seen land in 47 days, maybe it's easy to do because our brains long for the sight of land, for the shadows of great snowy peaks rising in the east.
 Soon, soon.
 In the meantime, we've got to watch for traffic.
 The Juan de Fuca Strait is a busy sea way, though after navigating the east coast of Japan I can't say I'm too worried, instead of 100 targets we'll get 20 and that is fine.

 ##### 2020
 We reached 130°W and put Calcifer to sleep around 1600.
 A bank of fog rolled in, and right back out, we're glad it didn't decide to stick around as we are really enjoying the fair weather we've been having, it's like being fully awake.
 Fog dulls your senses.
 The wind is returning gradually, we are cruising along slowly.
 It is easy to sail on little wind when there are no waves.
 Wavelets are the best.
-Cruising at 4 knots with a full jib and double-reefed main.
+Cruising at 7 km/h (4 kn) with a full jib and double-reefed main.
 We don't have to keep it reefed but at this point in the trip we are lazy, and besides, our speed is good.
-We've got 180 nm left!
+We've got 333 km (180 nm) left!
 Soon we'll be aligned with the top of Vancouver Island!!!

 We are watching The Incredibles 2 this evening, with some popcorn!
 A little treat is nice every now and then.
 We're going to watch it until our night shifts behind at 2100.
 Things should be smooth tonight, here's hoping we make good speed and get there fast.